 - As the image below shows, the build area can be filled with multiple parts to increase productivity.

-- Powder chamber is filled with powdered build material (material in powder form) either manually or through an automated process.
+- The powder chamber is filled with powdered build material (material in powder form) either manually or through an automated process.
 This could be via a build material cartridge or a hopper.

-- Coating roller then deposits a thin layer of powder across the build platform.
-Resolution of the parts is defined by the thickness of the layer.
+- The coating roller then deposits a thin layer of powder across the build platform.
+The resolution of the parts is defined by the thickness of the layer.
 Sometimes a scrapper or a blade or a levelling roller is used after the coating roller to ensure uniform thickness of the material top layer.

 - When that layer has been scanned and fused, the build platform is incrementally lowered down by the resolution of the bed z-axis.
 Simultaneously, the powder chamber is raised by the same amount.
 This defines the part resolution and dictates the thickness of the powder coating.

-- Coating roller then deposits another thin layer of powder across the build chamber or platform on top of the fused section of a layer thickness.
+- The coating roller then deposits another thin layer of powder across the build chamber or platform on top of the fused section of a layer thickness.

 - The energy source again scans and fuses the layer.
 This layering and fusing process continues until the 3D object is fully built.